davecwright3/ExoSimPublic/README.md

 - Ability to use WebbPSF PSFs
 - Emulation of JWST detector readout patterns

 This is a work-in-progress.
-See the project page for current status.
+See the [projects](https://github.com/davecwright3/ExoSimPublic/projects) page for current status.